Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Decoherence

 The above demonstrated property of $\meandensS$ is nothing else than the lack of the bath initial state independence of decoherence (compare to the corresponding property of thermalization).
 Two subspaces $\cB_1$ and $\cB_2$ of the state space of the environment have large dimensions, namely $n/2$ each.
 Therefore we have verified the breakdown of the bath ISI property of decoherence for {\it generic} initial states of the bath.

-It is clear from eq. (\ref{meandensS TPS-2}) that if an initial state of the environment has non-vanishing components both in $\cB_1$ and $\cB_2,$ then the diagonal basis of $\meandensS$ depends also on the initial state $\varphi(0)$ of the system.
-This situation is more involved as the coefficients $\la \varphi_i |\varphi(0)\ra$ and $\la \tilde\varphi_{i'} |\varphi(0)\ra$ are not independent.
-We do not consider this case in detail.
+It is clear from eq. (\ref{meandensS TPS-2}) that if an initial state of the environment has nonvanishing components both in $\cB_1$ and $\cB_2,$ then the diagonal basis of $\meandensS$ depends also on the initial state $\varphi(0)$ of the system.
+However the fact that the coefficients $\la \varphi_i |\varphi(0)\ra$ and $\la \tilde\varphi_{i'} |\varphi(0)\ra$ are not independent complicates the situation.
+We do not consider this issue in detail.

 If one considers initial states of the bath from the subspace $\cB_1$ only, then TPS-2 coincides with TPS-1.
 Therefore the breakdown of thermalization established in the previous section for TPS-1 also occurs for TPS-2.

-However the reverse reasoning is not valid: one can not extend the arguments of the present section to prove failure of decoherense-assisted classicality for TPS-1.
-This is evident from comparing eqs. (\ref{meandensS TPS-1}) and (\ref{meandensS TPS-2}).
-The underlying reason is that while all eigenvectors are factorizable with respect both to TPS-1 and to TPS-2, in the latter case the corresponding products can not be constructed using vectors from a {\it single} basis in $\cS$ (one needs two different bases $\{\varphi_i\}$ and $\{\tilde\varphi_i\}$).
-Tensor product structures with the same property naturally emerge in more sophisticated versions of a central spin model \cite{cucchietti2005decoherence,lychkovskiy2010necessary}.
+Let us clarify the difference between TPS-1 and TPS-2.
+While all eigenvectors are factorizable with respect both to TPS-1 and to TPS-2, in the latter case the corresponding products can not be constructed using vectors from a {\it single} basis in $\cS.$\footnote{Tensor product structures with the same property naturally emerge in more sophisticated versions of a central spin model \cite{cucchietti2005decoherence,lychkovskiy2010necessary}.} Indeed, within TPS-2 one needs two maximally distant bases $\{\varphi_i\}$ and $\{\tilde\varphi_i\}$: \be |E_{i,j}\ra= \left\{

+\right. \ee Thus none of the bases $\{\varphi_i\}$, $\{\tilde\varphi_i\}$ can be a pointer basis.
+The robustness of a given state of a {\it system} against decoherence depends on the state of the {\it environment}.
+This situation can be informally depicted as follows.
+Assume one runs a Schr\"odinger experiment with a cat in a box, the latter being immersed in a heat bath.
+When the experiment is repeated at different temperatures of the bath, one discovers that at some temperatures the outcomes are either $|\mathrm{alive}\ra$ or $|\mathrm{dead}\ra$ cat, while at other temperatures the outcomes are either $(|\mathrm{alive}\ra+|\mathrm{dead}\ra)/\sqrt{2}$ or $(|\mathrm{alive}\ra-|\mathrm{dead}\ra)/\sqrt{2}.$ This is certainly {\it beyond} the realm of classicality.